ojuarezwunderlin/seniorThesisRepo/checkins.md

 ### My successes this week were:

 Discovering Unity NetCode.
-Formalizing my thoughts for the elecvator pitch.
+Formalizing my thoughts for the elevator pitch.

 ### The challenges I faced this week were: